-Oceana Chile is the subsidiary of Oceana, Inc. in Chile and one of Oceana's office for operations in South America.
+Oceana Chile is the subsidiary of Oceana, Inc. in Chile and one of Oceana's offices for operations in South America.
 The Santiago de Chile office was opened in 2003.
-Oceana Chile is considered a subsidiary of Oceana Inc. in Chile.

 NOTE 2 BASIS OF PRESENTATION OF THE FINANCIAL STATEMENTS AND ACCOUNTING CRITERIA APPLIED a) Basis of preparation and presentation b) Responsibility for the information and estimates made